Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 # Blackpoll warbler migration network project

-This repository contains code that used as part of the analysis described in the following manuscript:
+This repository contains code  used as part of the analysis described in the following manuscript:

 Duali J., Deluca, W. V. Mackenzie, S. A., Tremblay, J. A., Drolet, B., Haché, S., Roberto-Charron, A., Ruiz, M. A., Boardman, R., Cooke, H. A., Rimmer, C. C., McFarland, K. P., Marra, P. P., Taylor, P. D., and Norris, D. R. Range-wide post- and pre-breeding migratory networks of a declining Neotropical-Nearctic migratory bird, the blackpoll warbler.
 In review.